Take this quiz and find out how well can you handle customer queries.

 Ankit basically showed how bad his customer handling is.

-And I can bet that any self-respecting future customer reading his post will never chose to buy from him.
+And I can bet that any self-respecting future customer reading his post will never choose to buy from him.

 If you are a customer support representative then at some point in your career you will face a situation like Ankit.